* CastingGag: Brendan Gleeson plays Liam Tobin. He had played Michael Collins himself in a film called ''The Treaty''.

 * ProductionPosse: Neil Jordan regular Stephen Rea - who he worked with in ''Film/TheCompanyOfWolves'', ''Film/TheCryingGame'', and ''Film/InterviewWithTheVampire'' - plays Ned Broy.

-* RealLifeRelative: Aengus O'Malley, great-grandson of the real Michael Collins, plays a student in the scene at Marsh library.
+* RealLifeRelative: Aengus O'Malley, great-grandnephew of the real Michael Collins, plays a student in the scene at Marsh library.

 * TooSoon: During filming, the IRA ceasefire ended when a bomb was exploded in London's Canary Wharf.
 As a result, the ending was re-shot to focus more on the love story between Michael Collins and Kitty Kiernan - and downplay the breakdown of Anglo-Irish Treaty negotiations.